MarkMichon1/BitGlitter-Python/README.md

 You're only limited by your hard drive.
 + **Variable block size:** Each of the blocks in the frame can be set to any size, including one pixel.
 Larger block sizes give your stream protection in lossy environments, while smaller blocks allow for greater densities.
++ ****

+Currently, BitGlitter is configured to transport files and folders on a computer.
+But with minimal modification you can use videos or images as a carrier for virtually any kind of binary data.

 ### What this means in practical terms